Lighting up the darkness at church service

-The All Souls’ service Light in our Darkness will take place inside The Church of St James the Great in Copper Chare, Morpeth, tomorrow.
+The All Souls’ service Light in our Darkness will take place inside The Church of St James the Great, pictured, in Copper Chare, Morpeth, tomorrow.

 Each year, the Church of England uses November 2 as a time of Commemoration of the Faithful Departed, commonly known as All Souls’ Day.